MateuszKukiela/yet_another_twitter_clone/README.md

 * POST /posts/ and in body use json like this: {"content": \<your message up to 160 characters>}

-You are welcome to test this API at: [http://fast-fjord-08287.herokuapp.com/](http://fast-fjord-08287.herokuapp.com/)
+You are welcome to test this API at: [http://fast-fjord-08287.herokuapp.com/](http://fast-fjord-08287.herokuapp.com/) There is an already registered user for your convenience login:test password:test

+There is also standard django admin available: [http://fast-fjord-08287.herokuapp.com/admin](http://fast-fjord-08287.herokuapp.com/admin)

 ## Local development